mikkoim/taxonomist/README.md

 - Implements best practices for classifier evaluation, such as bootstrap confidence intervals and cross-validation.

 In essence, Taxonomist is a framework around [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), providing an opinionated project structure for scientific experiments using supervised learning on hierarchical data.

+Note that Taxonomist is still under heavy development and large changes can be introduced!

 # Installation

 Clone the repository